BoltzExchange/boltz-web-app/README.md

 Nodes aspiring to become swap providers can apply via [email](mailto:SwapMarket@proton.me) or by adding their API details to the [config file](https://github.com/SwapMarket/swapmarket.github.io/blob/main/src/configs/mainnet.json) with a PR.
 It is obligatory to be contactable and have ample liquidity.

-Consult Boltz's [deployment instructions](https://github.com/BoltzExchange/boltz-backend/blob/master/docs/deployment.md) and preferably start with the [Testnet mirror](https://github.com/SwapMarket/swapmarket.github.io/blob/main/src/configs/testnet.json).
+Consult Boltz's [deployment instructions](https://github.com/BoltzExchange/boltz-backend/blob/master/docs/deployment.md).
+It is easier to start with the [Testnet mirror](https://swapmarket.github.io/testnet) and your local backend listening on 127.0.0.1:9001.

-When running the backend, it is crucial to regularly update swapMaximal amounts in your boltz.conf to reflect changes in liquidity.
+When running the API backend, it is crucial to regularly update swapMaximal amounts in your boltz.conf to reflect changes in liquidity.

 ## Resources